-Some presenters — and even winners — can't resist making a joke out of the infamous mistake.
+Some presenters — and even winners — can't resist making a joke out of the infamous mistake, even years later.

-Nobody can seem to forget the moment at the 89th Academy Awards earlier this year when La La Land was mistakenly named best picture.
+Nobody can seem to forget the moment at the 89th Academy Awards earlier in 2017 when La La Land was mistakenly named best picture.

 Below, a roundup of those who have referenced the incident thus far.